Federal Way, Washington: History

-Originally a logging settlement, the area was first called "Federal Way" in 1929.
-The name derived from Federal Highway U.S. 99 (now State Route 99 or Pacific Highway South), which ran from Everett and Seattle to Tacoma.
-The name "Federal Way" was first used in 1929 when five existing schools consolidated operations into School District #210 and planned construction of Federal Way High School, which opened in 1930 and gave its name to the school district.
+Originally a logging settlement, the area was first called "Federal Way" when a consolidated school district was established in 1929.
+The name derived from U.S. Route 99 (now State Route 99 or Pacific Highway South), a federally-designated highway which ran through the state and connected Seattle to Tacoma.
+It followed an earlier road between Fort Steilacoom and Fort Bellingham that was completed in the 1850s and later became known as Military Road.
+The first homestead in the area was established in 1871 by Sam Stone near modern-day Redondo and was followed by other settlers.
+Five existing school districts consolidated operations into School District No. 210 in 1929 and planned construction of Federal Way High School, which opened in 1930 and gave its name to the school district.
 The local chamber of commerce adopted the name in the early 1950s.